Key Facts

 - You can have a surgical procedure, or “vaginoplasty”, or a combination of surgery and dilation.

 Remember that YOU are in control of your own body.
-Deciding to create or not create a vagina should be your decision and if you decide that you want to, when to do so should be your decision too!
+Deciding to create or not create a vagina should be your decision, and if you decide that you want to, when to do so should be your decision too!
 If you are not planning to have vaginal intercourse, it is not something you need to do.
 If you plan to have vaginal intercourse now or in the future, creating a vagina is something you might want to consider.

 Accepted Standards of Care

 Today, hard plastic dilators have replaced glass dilators.
-There are different kinds of dilators available, but the most widely prescribed dilators come in a set with different sizes ranging from XS-L. The smallest dilator is similar to the size of a slender tampon.
+There are different kinds of dilators available, but the most widely prescribed dilators come in a set with different sizes ranging from XS-L. The smallest dilator is similar in size to a slender tampon.
 Starting with the smallest dilator, a young woman learns how to hold it and apply pressure to stretch her vagina.
 In the beginning, most of the dilator is used as a “handle” (as it can only go in so far).
 Later, as the vagina stretches, more of the dilator can be inserted into the vagina.
 If you’re a patient at Boston Children’s Hospital and select this method of treatment, a trained clinician will teach you how to use the dilators.
-You will take one home with you and you should plan to use it twice a day for about 20 minutes.
+You will take one home with you and should plan to use it twice a day for 20 minutes.

 Is dilator treatment successful?

 Make sure that you work with a gynecology program that has at least an 85-95% success rate for helping their patients create a functional vagina.
-You should ask the gynecologist how many patients he/she treats monthly/yearly who have vaginal agenesis (incomplete or absent vagina) and ask about their success rate.
+You should ask the gynecologist how many patients he/she treat monthly/yearly who have vaginal agenesis (incomplete or absent vagina) and ask about their success rate.
 If the program or health care provider that you are working with has a low success rate, you will likely get frustrated during treatment, have a poor chance of success using dilators, and thus be at a higher risk of needing a surgical procedure.

 How often do I need to see my gynecologist?

-If you decide to use dilators to create your vagina, you will be scheduled to return about once every 1-2 months depending if you have to travel far.
+If you decide to use dilators to create your vagina, you will be scheduled to return about once every 1-2 months depending on if you have to travel far.
 At Boston Children’s Hospital we offer the option of Telehealth follow-up visits for patients who qualify.
 It is VERY important to keep your appointments with your gynecologist so he/she can check your progress to see if you are applying pressure in the right place and at the correct angle.
 As your vagina stretches, your gynecologist will give you the next (slightly bigger) dilator.

 What are the surgical options for creating a vagina?